UoB-HPC/ipu-hpc-cookbook/using-inline-assembly/README.md

 };
 ```

+Note that we've protected sections of IPU assembly by checking whether `__IPU__` is defined, which allows us to keep code portable
+(e.g. be able to run your codelets on the `IPUModel`, or differentiate between `ipu1` and `ipu2` target code).

 `popc` is LLVM-based, so we can use the LLVM and GCC extended assembly (`__asm`) syntax.
-You can find out more about that
+Information on the extended assembly syntax
+is thin on the ground, but there's a pretty good write-up
-[here](https://www.felixcloutier.com/documents/gcc-asm.html), but of course most examples on the Internet are for
+[here](https://www.felixcloutier.com/documents/gcc-asm.html).
+Most examples on the Internet are for
 x86, and it can be confusing to try and write this for the IPU instead.

 For the IPU, it's important to remember that